xmos/lib_src/doc/asrc_task/asrc_task.rst

     - An eight channel system consisting of either 44.1kHz or 48kHz input with maximum output rate of 192kHz will require about (0.15 * (48 + 192) * 8) ~= 288 thread MHz.
 This can adequately be provided by four threads (assuming up to 8 active threads on an xcore.ai device with a 600MHz clock).

-In reality the amount of thread MHz needed will be lower than the above formulae suggest since subsequent ASRC channels after the first can share some of the calculations resulting in about at 10% performance requirement reduction per additional channel per worker thread.
+In reality the amount of thread MHz needed will be lower than the above formulae suggest since subsequent ASRC channels after the first can share some of the calculations.
+This results in about at 10% performance requirement reduction per additional channel per worker thread.
 Increasing the input frame size in the ASRC task may also reduce the MHz requirement a few % at the cost of larger buffers and a slight latency increase.

 .. warning::
     Exceeding the processing time available by specifying a channel count, input/output rates, number of worker threads or device clock speed may result in at best choppy audio or a blocked ASRC task if the overrun is persistent.

 It is strongly recommended that you test the system for your desired channel count and input and output sample rates.
 An optional timing calculation and check is provided in the ASRC to allow characterisation at run-time which can be found in the `asrc_task.c` source code.

 The low level ASRC processing function call API accepts a minimum input frame size of four whereas most XMOS audio interfaces provide a single sample period frame.
 The ASRC subsystem integrates a serial to block back to serial conversion to support this.
-The input side works by stealing cycles from the ASRC using an interrupt and notifies the main ASRC loop using a single channel end when a complete frame of double buffered is available.
-The ASRC output side is handled by the asynchronous FIFO which supports a block `put` with single sample `get` and thus provides serialisation intrinsically.
+The input side works by stealing cycles from the ASRC using an interrupt and notifies the main ASRC loop using a single channel end when a complete frame of double buffered is available to process.
+The ASRC output side is handled by the asynchronous FIFO which supports a block `put` with single sample `get` and thus provides de-serialisation intrinsically.

 API & Usage